-- Type: Neighborhood/Area
+- Neighborhood/Area Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

 If you're staying elsewhere, anticipate spending at least half a day visiting the village's sights.
-If you're interested in history, stop by the rustic Grand Canyon Railway Depot, which welcomes Grand Canyon Railway passengers to the village.
+Stop by the rustic Grand Canyon Railway Depot, which welcomes Grand Canyon Railway passengers to the village.
 Here, you'll learn about how the expansion of the railroad had an impact on Grand Canyon tourism.
 For authentic Native American souvenirs, head to the Hopi House, an adobe-style building representing a traditional Hopi crafts studio.
-Art aficionados should stop by the Kolb and Lookout studios for works of art inspired by the Grand Canyon.
+Meanwhile, art aficionados should stop by the Kolb and Lookout studios for works of art inspired by the Grand Canyon.

 Visitors particularly appreciate the convenience of Grand Canyon Village, highlighting its amenities, such as gift shops, restaurants, markets and even ample parking.
 They also remarked on the beauty of the area and highly commended taking a sunrise tour from the village.
 The park's best hotels, including the El Tovar Hotel and the Bright Angel Lodge, lie within the village border or in close proximity.
 (Take note: Lodging within the park can be very expensive).